Walk of Socialists 28th February 1887

 In Their Own Words – A Literary Companion To The Origins Of London‘ D A Horizons, 2009

 So, an early date for an active Christian community is likely.
 A Church, replacing the Basilica, is plausible, particularly, after Constantine the Great probably passed through London on his way to seize the Roman Empire.
-But such an early date as the late 2nd Century?
+So an early date for St Peters in possible.
+But there is no evidence for its origin as early as the late 2nd Century, the time of King Lucius.

 And could anyone, claim to be the ‘King of Britain’ at this date?
 We do know that King Togidubnus was called Great King of Britain in a Roman Temple inscription in Chichester in the First Century.

 Altar Dedication, Chichester